 LifestyleFashion Week Madonna holds up NYFW show at New York Public Library, report says Kylie Jenner and Madonna attend the Philipp Plein collection runway show at the New York Public Library in Manhattan on Feb.
 13, 2017, during New York Fashion Week.
 Photo Credit: Getty Images for NYFW / Monica Schipper By Barbara Schuler Updated February 14, 2017 3:25 PM Print Share fbShare Tweet gShare Email German designer Philipp Plein, showing for the first time in New York City after several seasons in Milan, kept his audience at the New York Public Library waiting well past the 9 p.m. call time Monday before his New York Fashion Week show.
 The holdup?
 Madonna -- who, according to the Hollywood Reporter, didn’t show until 10:15 p.m. or so.
 Once she settled into her seat next to Kylie Jenner and Tyga, things got moving, though the models, apparently confused by Plein’s odd runway configuration, weren’t always sure which way to go.
 Greeting guests (everyone from first daughter Tiffany Trump to rappers Desiigner, Young Thug and Fetty Wap) on the library steps were Elvis impersonators, the Naked Cowboy, and a row of models dressed as the Statue of Liberty.
-By Barbara Schuler Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Barbara Schuler Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.